 Step 1: Pick Your Potency

-Decide how much you are making and how potent you want the batch to be, I use 28g of plant matter per 16oz of oil or butter.
-Set your oven for 240*F. Fold the tinfoil over and make a pocket, then grind up the plant matter and put it in the tinfoil.
-Put the tinfoil in the oven for roughly 30 minutes, this will decarboxylate the cannabis.
+Decide how much you are making and how potent you want the batch to be, and always start low and go slow when eating.
+You may want to find an edible dosage calculator and eat a small amount first.
+I use 28g of plant matter per 16oz of oil or butter.
+Set your oven to 240 degrees Fahrenheit.
+Fold the tinfoil over and make a pocket, then grind up the plant matter and put it in the tin foil.
+Put the tinfoil in the oven for roughly 30 minutes but as long as 45 minutes, this will decarboxylate the cannabis.
 This will activate the cannabinoids and create a much more potent edible.
+If you don’t have tin foil, you can line a cookie sheet with parchment paper and spread the ground buds evenly to decarb.

 Step 2: Set up the double boiler.